 As the summer comes to a close, so starts the season of indoor allergies.
 An estimated 50 million Americans suffer from indoor allergies caused by dust, dander, mold, and mites.
-At home, it’s easier to control for these factors with regular weekend chores.
-However in the office, it takes a greater amount of time and energy to keep it clean and allergen free.
+At home, you can control these factors with regular weekend chores.
+In a large office, it takes more time and energy to keep your indoor space clean and allergen-free.

-The symptoms of indoor allergies can be debilitating, especially if you spend every day from nine to five in an environment that is infested with the allergens.
-Often times the allergic reaction that we have to indoor allergens mimics the symptoms of a cold – so we go on encouraging employees to wash their hands and sanitize their desks.
-In reality, the cause may be much deeper.
-Indoor allergies can cause a whole host of symptoms from a drippy nose, to chills and body aches – all lasting for more than 10 days.
+The symptoms of indoor allergies can be debilitating, especially if you spend every day in an environment infested with allergens.
+Indoor allergies can cause a whole host of symptoms, from a drippy nose to chills and body aches, lasting more than ten days.

 Clean up after construction projects

-Dust and debris left over from construction projects has a way of accumulating and lingering long after the projects are completed.
-It’s very important to get your workplace professionally cleaned after the completion of renovations and construction projects.
-The dust that lingers in the air and collects on surfaces is a huge cause of indoor allergies.
+Dust and debris left over from construction projects have a way of accumulating and lingering long after the projects are completed.
+It’s essential to have your workplace professionally cleaned after the completion of a renovation and construction project.
+The dust that lingers in the air and collects on surfaces is a significant cause of indoor allergies.

 The bathrooms and cafeteria/dining area are other places that are high risk for allergens like mold, mildew, and dust mites.
 Hire a professional cleaning company to ensure that every surface is free of dust and mold in bathrooms.
 Your cleaning company should clean countertops, food preparation surfaces, and also surfaces that become coated in grease throughout the day.